STEP UP!

 In the decades after the war dance and performance develop in autonomous circuits, but towards the turning point of the millennium, this ‘separate’ development increasingly crumbles.
 Today, that separation is hardly relevant.

-Today, in 2016, precisely for this reason, it constitutes a fascinating challenge to present historical works side by side.
 To what extent are there overlaps and differences with regard to contents, underlying concept and formal aspects?
 Did artists belonging to different disciplines and from a different background use the same semiotics?
 For STEP UP!, these and other questions provide a crucial approach and the exhibition tries to come up with a multitude of answers to them.

 The long-term exhibition project is without encyclopaedic aspirations.
 Rather than seeking to provide an overview, STEP UP! presents a selection of works that in a playful way wants to draw attention to fresh points of interest, alternative viewpoints and surprising associations.
 Yet the selection also represents an unprecedented sample of a particularly exiting era—a time when the Belgian artistic production, at the interface of dance, performance, plastic and audiovisual art, culminated in a remarkable climax.